CONDITIONS

 Pelvic pain or pressure

-A thorough clinical evaluation, including understanding the patient's history and associated symptoms, can help in diagnosing the underlying cause of amenorrhoea.
+A full clinical evaluation including understanding the patient’s history and associated symptoms can help in diagnosing the underlying cause of amenorrhea.

-At Happiher, we look at the full picture, not just the absence of periods.
+At Happiher we look at the whole picture not just the absence of periods.

 When Should You See a Gynaecologist?